 Similarly, after hearing Donald Trump set forth his Middle East strategy that seems to come straight out of a Special Ops video game, what form of reality puts him the Oval Office with authority to wage war, putting American lives in harm’s way?
 Yet here are both of them posing as leading candidates to hold the fate of the planet in their hands.

 A sane country would not be in this position.
-Sadly, it is time for Requiem for Sanity to be held.
+Sadly, it is time for a Requiem for Sanity in America to be held.